gaultier/blog/how_to_make_your_own_static_site_generator.md

 The only things to watch for are:

-- Escape special HTML chars (we do not have to be super defensive since this is our content, not arbitrary user generated content)
+- Escape special HTML chars (no need to be super defensive since this is our content, not arbitrary user generated content)
 - Footnotes need to be collected to list them at the end in the HTML.

 Here's an excerpt: